Anzelmo Katić: Biography

 At the time, the vast majority of the Diocese of Trebinje-Mrkan was within the Ottoman Empire, while the smaller portion was within the Venetian Republic.
-The official seat of the diocese, the uninhabited island of Mrkan belonged to the Republic of Ragusa, while the bishops lived within Dubrovnik itself.
+The official seat of the diocese, the uninhabited island of Mrkan, belonged to the Republic of Ragusa, while the bishops lived within Dubrovnik itself.
 Katić made his first visitation to the diocese in May 1761 and sent the official report to Propaganda in Rome.
-Katić tried to resolve the issue of his episcopal seat in order to live on the territory of his diocese, and during his second visitation in 1762, he arranged with the parish priest Mato Ančić from Trebinja in the Ottoman Empire, to live in his parish house.
+Katić tried to resolve the issue of his episcopal seat to live on the territory of his diocese, and during his second visitation in 1762, he arranged with the parish priest Mato Ančić from Trebinja in the Ottoman Empire, to live in his parish house.

-However, the local Ottoman administrator from Stolac found it suspicious that a bishop lives for such a long time on his territory, at the time a year and seven months, and invited him for discussion in Hutovo.
+However, the local Ottoman administrator from Stolac found it suspicious that a bishop lived for such a long time on his territory, at the time a year and seven months and invited him for discussion in Hutovo.
 Katić and the Ottoman administrator met there on 18 December 1763.
-The administrator was furious and didn't allow Katić to explain his stay, imprisoned him until midnight, and fined him 40 cekins.
-After being released from prison, Katić went on foot back to the Republic of Ragusa on 23 December 1763, and tried to get the Ragusan diplomacy to help him lobby his free stay in the diocese with the Ottoman government.
-He further asked them to help the Catholics there to get the freedom of religion.
-However, the Ragusan government was uninterested in such a deal and only in 1777 gained a ferman which allowed the bishop free activity on the territory of the diocese.
+The administrator was furious and didn't allow Katić to explain his stay, imprisoned him until midnight, and fined him 40 sequins.
+After being released from prison, Katić went on foot back to the Republic of Ragusa on 23 December 1763 and tried to get the Ragusan diplomacy to help him lobby for his free stay in the diocese with the Ottoman government.
+He further asked them to help the Catholics get religious freedom there.
+However, the Ragusan government was uninterested in such a deal, and only in 1777 did it gain a ferman, which allowed the bishop free activity on the diocese territory.

 Aware of the disinterest of the Ragusan government, Katić tried to resolve the issue himself.
 He rented a house on the border of the Republic of Ragusa and the Ottoman Empire in Čepikuće from a certain Ivelja Ohmučević from Ston.
 Ohmučević occasionally lived in that house.
-There was another, a smaller house nearby, owned by a peasant Đuro Lalić.
+There was another, a smaller house nearby, owned by a peasant, Đuro Lalić.
 The house had only one room.
 Seeing it as a solution for his residence, Katić rented the house and lived there until his death.